voschezang/coding-handbook/quotes.md

 * If you don't want your product to be criticized, just give it a positive name: e.g. be *agile*, be smart, use *clean* code.
 * Natural developments are not inevitable.
 * Nobody ever got fired for buying IBM.
+* Self-discipline is the willingness to be uncomfortable.

 ### Models & Language